cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque context<0..2^8-1>;
     opaque data<1..2^16-1>;
     opaque envelope<1..2^16-1>;
 } CredentialResponse;
 ~~~

-context
-: An opaque string matching the context provided in the corresponding credential request, or empty string if one was not provided.

 data
 : An encoded element in the OPRF group.
 See {{I-D.irtf-cfrg-voprf}} for a description of this encoding.

 envelope
 : An encryption of an Credentials.
-The encryption procedure is defined in {{SecEnvU}}.

 ### Authenticated key exchange functions